LLM Collaboration With Multi-Agent Reinforcement Learning: Limitations and Future Works

-Due to computational constraints, we train LLMs with MAGRPO on limited datasets using relatively small-scale language models.
-When LLM-based coding agents are deployed in larger-scale projects involving multiple files and modules, more diverse and complex cooperation schemes are likely to emerge, which would further demonstrate the potential of decentralized coordination in MAS.

-The simplicity of our reward model inevitably leads to narrow reward signals and potential reward hacking.
-As suggested by many research studies and industrial practice \cite{prm, multi-aspect}, designing more expressive and fine-grained reward models (e.g., multi-aspect rewards, process-supervised rewards) is essential for better aligning agent cooperation with human preferences.
+\begin{enumerate} \item First, we focus on homogeneous agents for simplicity, assuming they perform similar tasks despite being assigned different roles, e.g., both the auxiliary agent and main agent are generating Python functions.
+Future research could explore LLM collaboration among heterogeneous agents with diverse capabilities and functionalities. \item Due to computational constraints, we train LLMs with MAGRPO on limited datasets using relatively small-scale language models in a short horizon.
+When LLM-based coding agents are deployed in larger-scale projects involving multiple files and modules, more diverse and complex cooperation schemes are likely to emerge, which would further demonstrate the potential of decentralized coordination in MAS. \item The simplicity of our reward model inevitably leads to narrow reward signals and potential reward hacking.
+As suggested by many research studies and industrial practice \cite{prm, multi-aspect, anthropic2023collective}, designing more expressive and fine-grained reward models (e.g., multi-aspect rewards, process-supervised rewards) is essential for better aligning agent cooperation with human preferences. \end{enumerate}